How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 If you still want the benefits of the entourage effect — the effect of terpenes and cannabinoids compounding their benefits to strengthen the effects of CBD — but don't want any THC in the mix, broad spectrum CBD extracts or THC-free CBD are the next best option to full spectrum extracts.

-The other way to do this is by combining a set of isolated compounds — minor cannabinoids, terpenes, flavonoids — with CBD isolate to get a proprietary blend of phytochemicals.
+One method to get this extract is to take full spectrum extracts and selectively distill them to remove THC.
+This will yield a broad spectrum product with a more natural phytochemical profile.
+This is done by combining a set of isolated compounds — minor cannabinoids, terpenes, flavonoids — with CBD isolate to get a proprietary blend of phytochemicals.

 Difference Between How Hemp Oil and CBD Oil are Made?